Key Facts & Figures

 cargo handling

-The number of truck units carried on the ferry and ro-ro connections to and from Northern Europe increased from 407,000 in 2021 to 410,000 last year, a growth of one percent.
-The number of trailers handled showed a stronger increase from 161,000 by five percent to just under 169,000 last year.
+The number of truck/trailer units carried on the ferry and ro-ro connections to and from Northern Europe increased slightly to 517,000

-Ferry travel recovered after the travel restrictions caused by the pandemic in 2020 and 2021.
-The number of cars and mobile homes carried between Northern Europe and Rostock amounted to 628,000, an increase by 46 percent
+Ferry travel continued to increase last year.
+The number of cars and mobile homes carried between Northern Europe and Rostock went up to 666,000.

-At 2.5 million passengers on the four ferry services operated by Scandlines, Stena Line, TT-Line and Hansa Destinations there was growth of 800,000 compared to 2021.
+At 2.57 million passengers on the three ferry services to Denmark and Sweden operated by Scandlines, Stena Line and TT-Line there was a rise of 30,000 ferry passengers over the previous year.

 Around 20 percent of all hinterland traffic to and from our port is carried by rail in the modal split.